Wergmort/mcp-router-use/README.md

 import os
-from dotenv import load_dotenv from langchain_openai import ChatOpenAI from mcp_use import MCPAgent, MCPClient
+from dotenv import load_dotenv from langchain_openai import ChatOpenAI from mcp_router_use import MCPAgent, MCPClient

 async def main():
     """Run the example using a configuration file."""